Mean Streets of Minsk – Street Photography on Belarus Independence Day

 PS, for continuity, after spending three months in Iran, I travelled to the Persian Gulf, Dubai, Ashgabat, and Minsk, and I’m currently in Kiev, Ukraine.

 PPS, just a few seats remain for next years 2019 Yomadic tours through Iran and Chernobyl/Ukraine (sorry, 2018 is completely sold out).
 These tours are incredibly popular, and numbers are intentionally limited.
 I’d love for you to come along, and make sure to bring your camera.
-Finally, pop your email address in here and I’ll send you the next post from somewhere random (one click unsubscribe, no spam ever)… it’s the easiest way for us to stay in touch.
-Cheers.

 This page is tagged 1984, Axl Rose, Belarus, Minsk, Soviet architecture, Soviet modernism, sovmod, street photography